 are from the man's body, clumping may also be seen in his semen

 Results are based on

-the number of sperm that can penetrate an egg and can vary from lab to lab.
+the number of sperm that can penetrate an egg.
+This can vary from lab to lab.

-Talk with your doctor about whether your results are normal.
+Talk with your doctor to find out if your results are normal.

 Sperm penetrate the hamster

 You may not be able to

 have the test, or the results may not be helpful, if:

 Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby Elsevier.

 Fritz MA, Speroff L (2011).
 Male infertility.
 In